robertdavidgraham/hunter-dkim/README.md

 so that any tool will work, such as the DKIM Verifier add-on for Thunderbird.
 Google "Response Policy Zones for BIND9".
 That's what I first did.

+### "The entire email dump or just this one?"

+I've only validated this one email.
+It's the only one sent to me.

+Many can't be validated.
+They are sent from domains that don't use DKIM to sign outgoing emails.
+Others used DKIM when sent, but we can no longer find the public-keys that would authenticate them (it's been years).

 ### "Can't signatures can be faked, replayed, forged, or cheated?"

 Not cryptographic signatures, at least, not in any practical/reasonable manner.